Orange Alert

 Biographic Overview

-Tanisha M. Jackson (she/her/hers) joins the Department of African American Studies (AAS) in the College of Arts & Sciences in Fall 2022 as a tenure-track assistant professor and the executive director of the Community Folk Art Center.
-Her initial academic appointment at SU began in 2019 as a Professor of Practice in AAS.
-She will teach classes in African Diaspora Art, including Art of the Black World and Contemporary Black Film.
+Tanisha M. Jackson, Ph.D. (she/her/hers) joins the Department of African American Studies in the College of Arts & Sciences as an assistant professor and the Community Folk Art Center’s executive director.
+She teaches classes in African Diaspora Art, including Art of the Black World and Contemporary Black Film.

 Research Interests